k2s/xtbackup/_posts/2014-01-28-mysql-to-file.markdown

 ``` bash
 php -f xtbackup.php -- ini[]=/path_to/your_ini_file.ini
 ```
-of course this should ideally be added to the cron.
+of course this should ideally be added to the cron with MAILTO directive setup so you get notification.

 You can specify what level of verbosity should be used with following option output.cli.verbosity=WARNING